MicrosoftDocs/CordovaDocs/cordovadocs/build-deploy/using-gulp-build-tasks.md

 Notice that npm automatically added development dependencies for `gulp-concat` and `gulp-uglify` for you.

+> [!NOTE]
-> **Note**: You could ignore the command-line entirely and manually update the project's `package.json` with these development dependencies, then use capabilities of Visual Studio to automatically install the plugins for you.
+> You could ignore the command-line entirely and manually update the project's `package.json` with these development dependencies, then use capabilities of Visual Studio to automatically install the plugins for you.
 To do this, make the appropriate changes to the `package.json` file, then in Visual Studio's Solution Explorer, right-click on the Cordova project's **Dependencies** folder, and then select **Restore Packages**.
 This instructs Visual Studio to execute `npm install` on the project folder, using the settings in the `package.json` file to define what's installed.

 > The problem with this manual approach is that you have to manage setting the correct version settings for each Node module that you add. npm takes care of this for you automatically, appending the `"^2.6.1"` you see for the `gulp-concat` plugin.
 To do this manually, you'll have to go to the [npm repository](http://npmjs.org) and search for the plugins, grab the latest version details and add it to the `package.json` file.
 As you can hopefully see, doing this through the command-line, especially if you're using multiple NodeJS modules, is much easier.